Understanding Standby Power

-The Standby Power systems which UPS systems supply are used to support mainstream IT and communications infrastructures from the home office to the international Data Centre.
+The Standby Power systems which UPS (uninterruptible power supply) systems supply are used to support mainstream IT and communications infrastructures from the home office to the International Data Centre.

-When mains power goes off, the Standby Power system will operate either from stored power usually within lead acid batteries installed within an uninterruptible power supply (UPS) or by generated power from a generator or a combination of both as an intergrated hybrid system.
+When mains power goes off, the Standby Power system will operate either from stored power usually within lead-acid UPS batteries installed within an uninterruptible power supply (UPS) or by generated power from a generator or a combination of both as an integrated hybrid system.

 What are the standby power options?

-Generators can also be powered by natural gas or petrol, (or aviation fuel, if it’s a gas turbine), or hydrogen in the case of Fuel Cells.
+Silent Generators can also be powered by natural gas or petrol, (or aviation fuel, if it’s a gas turbine).
 Stored power can also come from NiCad batteries and flywheel systems.

 Power Quality Issues